 Introduction to Importing Data

 This document is designed to help you through the importing process when working with the P11D Organiser.
 Although the software is flexible and intuitive, it is best to spend some time to ensure that files are correctly prepared before starting the data loading/importing process.
-There are a number of things to consider:

 Import File Preparation